fperez/fernandoperez.org/code/indefero_dreamhost.md

-I also use a little python script called [unpack](http://arctrix.com/nas/python/unpack) that knows how to unpack zip, tar, gzip, bz2 and other formats with a single call, so I don\'t have to constantly remember what to type.
-If you don\'t use `unpack`, simply substitute the appropriate `tar/unzip` commands as needed.
+I also use a little python script called [unpack](http://arctrix.com/nas/python/unpack) that knows how to unpack zip, tar, gzip, bz2 and other formats with a single call, so I don't have to constantly remember what to type.
+If you don't use `unpack`, simply substitute the appropriate `tar/unzip` commands as needed.

 ## Dreamhost configuration